 "You can be politically correct if you want, but are you trying to say we don't have a problem?
 Most Muslims, like most everything, I mean, these are fabulous people.
 But we certainly do have a problem, I mean, you have a problem throughout the world.
 It wasn't people from Sweden that blew up the World Trade Center." - Donald Trump

-The above quote is from a WWE Hall of Famer, a billionaire, a respected businessman.
+The above quote is from a WWE Hall of Famer, a billionaire, an allegedly respected businessman.
 A quote from a Presidential hopeful - Donald Trump.

 Many have accused Donald Trump of going on the offensive against the Muslim faith in 2015, playing on the fears of a giant portion of American residents - a misconception that all Muslims should be suspected terrorists.
 Some said that racism was not only be tolerated, but endorsed and encouraged.
 Others said they were just looking to protect themselves.
 It all seemed so familiar to wrestling fans, even those who weren't politically savvy.

 If you were a WWE wrestling fan, this type of reaction may have not been a surprise.
 The WWE actually aired a storyline on their wildly popular weekly programming highlighting the issue of xenophobia well over a decade ago, and they nearly struck gold with hate associated with it.
 As it turned out, the WWE, nor the world were ready for Muhammad Hassan.

 WWE didn't explicitly say that Muhammad Hassan was Muslim on-air.
 They didn't have to - the religion of Hassan wasn't the focal point.
 He was Arab-American in a post 9/11 world, and he wasn't happy about the way things were going.
 In reality, Marc Copani was a 23-year old Italian kid playing an Arab-American on television.
 In the months that followed, he would see his recognition rise to previously unthinkable levels, and not necessarily for the better.